Car Accident Claims Guide – How Much Can I Claim?

 However, there are some exceptions that may apply to certain cases.

 For example, if a child under the age of 18 is injured in a car accident, they would not be able to make a claim until they reach the age of 18.
 This means that the limitation period would pause until their 18th birthday.
-However, during the time it is paused, an appropriate adult could act as a litigation friend on the child’s behalf.
+However, during time limit pause, a suitable adult could act as a litigation friend on the child’s behalf.
 They could file a claim at any time until the child reaches 18.

 If no claim was made for them, and the child then reaches adulthood, they would have three years from the date of their 18th birthday in which to file a claim.